-Thesis and Dissertation
+Writing a Thesis or Dissertation

-- Consider works of previous students in order to understand the common structural, linguistic and stylistic issues that arise when drafting a research project
+- Consider works of previous Oxford students in order to understand the common structural, linguistic and stylistic issues that arise when drafting a research project

 - Increase competence in incorporating citations into texts, including choosing appropriate tenses and reporting verbs

-- Learn how to structure the various parts of a dissertation or thesis (Introduction, Literature Review, Discussion, Conclusion and Abstract
+- Learn how to structure the various parts of a dissertation or thesis (Introduction, Literature Review, Discussion, Conclusion and Abstract)